alixedi/land/apps/car.md

       P.S.
 The additional clips - that some apps claim to have - are unofficial and often not up to date.
     image: ../assets/uploads/frame-23-6-.jpg
   - title: The Review Section has a handy list of questions that you find tricky
-    description: >-
-      Just before you sit in the test, you would like to revise all the questions that you find tricky.
+    description: The day before your real test, would it not be neat if you could revise all the questions that you find hard to remember while practising?

-      The review feature in the Driving Theory Untangled app provides you with a list of all the questions that you would want to go through at the last moment.
+      The Life in the UK Untangled app has just the thing.
+The Review feature keeps track of all the questions you found tricky and stores them in a handy list for revision.
     image: ../assets/uploads/review-1-.jpg
   - title: "Instantly search questions about a certain word "
     description: >-
-      No more frantically looking through all the questions trying to find questions about a certain word or phrase.
+      No more frantically looking all over the app trying to find questions about a certain word or phrase.

       Using the Search feature in Driving Theory Untangled app, you can type a word and you will get a list of questions relevant to that term